ionixjunior/Contenido-Eventos/Talleres/Azure/README.md

 ### Update AzureMobileService.cs
 We will be using the [Azure Mobile Apps SDK](https://azure.microsoft.com/en-us/documentation/articles/app-service-mobile-xamarin-forms-get-started/) to add an Azure back end to our mobile app in just a few lines of code.

-In the Core/Services/AzureMobileService.cs file exists in the **Initializer**.
+In the Core/Services/AzureMobileService.cs file exists the **Initializer**.
 The Initialize logic will setup our database and create our `IMobileServiceSyncTable<AttendeesModel>` table that we can use to get attendee data from Azure.
 There are just two methods that we need to fill in to get and sync data from the server.

 Pay attention, **AppConfig.DatabaseName** and **AppConfig.MobileAppUri** configured above is referenced in this method for make configuration correctly.